benderCRC/laptopKS/README.md

 # laptopKS

-Foobar is a Python library for dealing with word pluralization.
+An Anaconda KS to securely wipe a laptop and install Fedora with specific extra packages

 ## Prerequisites